rita-garcia/unicanterbury-python-swap2/_sources/ps-post.rst

 Post Test
 -----------------------------------------------------

+.. shortanswer:: ps-what-learned-practice-sa

+   Please tell us in your own words what you learned from the practice on the previous page, if anything.

 Please answer
 the following problems to the best of your ability without any outside help.
 You can stop working on a problem after you worked